BochenChleba/PCRemote-Desktop/README.md

   - Wifi network scan searching for target PC

 Requirements:
-  - Android device with [mobile-side application](https://github.com/BochenChleba/PCRemote-Mobile) installed
+  - Android device with [mobile-side application](https://github.com/BochenChleba/PCRemote-Mobile) installed.
-  - Mobile and PC devices should be connected to the same Wifi network
+  - Mobile and PC devices should be connected to the same Wifi network.

 todo: add video presentation